JRodriguez012/IT1025/Lab8/readme.md

 Data are the raw facts that often do not have context.
 Data can be quantative, a value that can be measured, or qualitative, a description.
 Information is processed data that has context, relevance, and purpose.
 Information typically manipulates data to see trends in patterns in the data.
 Knowledge is a perception about the relationships among relevant facts.
 Knowledge is information that facilitates action.

 ### Relational Data
 #### Primary Key: The primary key for the customers table would be a customer ID.
-The primary keys for the orders table would be a customer ID and an order number.
+The primary key for the orders table would be an order number.
-#### Relationship between customers and orders: The customers and order tables would be related by their shared customer ID.
+#### Relationship between customers and orders: The customers and orders tables would be related by a common customerID field because orders have to be purchased by a customer.
-#### Foreign key of orders table:
+#### Foreign key of orders table: The foreign key for the orders table is the customerID field as it connects to the primary key of the customers table.
 ### Field Data Types
+It is important to properly define the data type of a field so that we can properly and efficently process the data.
+A data type tells the database what functions can be performed with the data.
+For example, mathematical functions can only be performed on number data types.
+Another reason to define the data type is so that the proper amount of storage space is allocated for the data.

 ### Big Data
 #### Four "V"s of Big Data